 Candidates answer three questions in the target language.
 Each question must be on a different text, taken from the list in Section 5.5.
 The list is divided into two sections: candidates must choose at least one text from each section.

 Each question is marked out of 25.
-Candidates are advised to write between 500 and 600 words.
-Candidates who write more than 600 words cannot be placed higher than the 16-17 category for that answer (see Section 7 - Mark Schemes).
+Each answer should be around 600-800 characters.
+Candidates who write more than 800 characters cannot be placed higher than the 16-17 category for that answer (see Section 7 - Mark Schemes).